Subject Knowledge Enhancement in Chemistry - (SKE) *

 In addition to academic qualifications, candidates will be expected to have good communication and organisational skills, possess a desire to learn more about chemistry and demonstrate a commitment to teaching the subject.

-To be eligible to start this course you will need to hold a conditional offer of a place on an initial teacher training course, for example a PGCE Secondary Chemistry course.
+To be eligible to start this course you MUST hold a conditional offer of a place on an initial teacher training course, for example a PGCE Secondary Chemistry course.

 Once you have accepted a conditional offer onto a PGCE course you should apply using the link above.
 You will need to provide proof of this offer when you apply.
 Our admissions team will process your offer and further information will be sent to you.